wumb0/website/content/posts/windows-10-kvas-and-software-smep.md

    +0x8e98 ShadowFlags              : Uint4B
 </code></pre>

 Before KVAS, `_KPROCESS.DirectoryTableBase` held the base of the page tables for a particular process.
 Remember, on a system without KVAS or in a process where KVAS is disabled, the user and kernel page tables are not separated, so `_KPROCESS.DirectoryTableBase` is moved into `CR3` on process context switch.
 When KVAS is enabled, `_KPROCESS.DirectoryTableBase` holds the complete (user and kernel) page table base.
 The value of `_KPROCESS.DirectoryTableBase` is moved into `_KPRCB.KernelDirectoryTableBase` when a process context switch occurs.
 The user-only page table base is held in  `_KPROCESS.UserDirectoryTableBase`.
 The `_KPROCESS.AddressPolicy` field tells the kernel if a process participates in KVAS.
 If `_KPROCESS.AddressPolicy` is 1, then KVAS is disabled for the process; if it is 0, then KVAS is enabled. `_KPRCB.ShadowFlags` holds flags that tell the kernel if KVAS is enabled for the process (according to `_KPROCESS.AddressPolicy`) and which page table is active.
-On entrypoints to the kernel, the value from `_KPRCB.KernelDirectoryTableBase` is loaded into `CR3`.
+On entry points to the kernel, the value from `_KPRCB.KernelDirectoryTableBase` is loaded into `CR3`.
 On exit from the kernel `_KPROCESS.UserDirectoryTableBase` is moved into `CR3`. `_KPRCB.RspBaseShadow` and `_KPRCB.UserRspShadow` hold the stack pointer for each mode and are loaded into `RSP` at entry/exit from the kernel, respectively.

 In a KVAS participating process, the hardware address in `CR3` has some flags in the bottom bits:  bit 0 is set for a user mode page table and bit 1 is set for a kernel mode page table.
 This can be seen by examining `_KPROCESS.DirectoryTableBase` and `_KPROCESS.UserDirectoryTableBase` for a KVAS participating process (explorer.exe):